loettz/aoc2021/README.md

 ### by Lotte

-I'm doing Advent of Code this year, but I'm doing it with **no pressure**, so I won't always be on time with my results.
+I'm doing Advent of Code this year, but I'm doing it with **no pressure**, so I won't always be on time with my results :)

 ### Tec